nicolasbancel/mamie/README.md

   -  `data/contoured/success` : log of the contours done well.
 Steps stored in a .jpg file
   - `data/cropped` : the contours are then extracted from the original picture.
 Since the contour may not be 100% straight, it is reshaped / rotated into a straight rectangle using the warpAffine method (not Perspective because the angles are already 90% : there's no need to try to extrapolate what a front view would look like : it is already a front view, with 90° angles : they are just rotated)
   - `data/rotated_automatic` : cropped pictures are then rotated.
 Method : trying 4 rotations of 90°, determining the rotation where the highest / cleanest number of faces are detected.
 Order of priority :
-    - # of faces detected with accuracy = 1
+    - Number of faces detected with accuracy = 1
     - 2nd highest accuracy score after 1
     - Highest area of faces captured above the middle line, weighted by the accuracy (this assumes in most pictures with faces that the faces are above the middle - which is not really correct - it doesn't work all the time)
     - 2 last methods of ranking are useless and deprecated